Learn how bank reconciliation works, why it’s important and how you can make it easier to identify mistakes in your small business bookkeeping.

 Why is Bank Reconciliation Important?

 Bank reconciliations are an important step in safeguarding your business because they help you identify discrepancies in accounting before they grow into a serious problem.
-The longer a business goes without a bank reconciliation, the more likely it is to discover that cash balances are much lower than projected, which can result in bounced checks and overdraft fees.
+The longer a business goes without a bank reconciliation, the more likely it is to discover that cash balances are much lower than projected.
+Resulting in bounced checks and overdraft fees.

 Spot Fraud Before It’s Too Late

-Bank reconciliation should be an important priority for every small business as it enables you to spot signs of fraud before it’s too late.
-Unlike consumer accounts, small business accounts are not federally protected, which means banks are under no obligation to cover fraud or errors in the account.
+Bank reconciliation should be an important priority for every small business.
+It enables you to spot signs of fraud before it’s too late.
+Unlike consumer accounts, small business accounts are not federally protected.
+Meaning banks are under no obligation to cover fraud or errors in the account.

 When reconciling your accounts, look for the following red flags: